Google donates large amount of money to climate crisis deniers in US: The Guardian

 The company supports these conservative groups in order to protect itself from a law that shields it from libel suits for content carried on its platform.

-Technology giant Google has donated a “substantial” amount of money to some of the most notorious climate deniers in Washington, DC, even as it claims to support political support to battle the climate crisis, The Guardian reported on Friday.
+Technology giant Google has donated a “substantial” amount of money to some of the most notorious climate deniers in Washington, DC, even as it claims to support the political battle against the climate crisis, The Guardian reported on Friday.

 More than a dozen organisations listed on the company’s website as beneficiaries of its political donations have campaigned against climate legislation, questioned the need for action, or actively attempted to dismantle Obama-era environmental protections, the newspaper added.